 Using pirated software is a good way to introduce malware into your computer yourself.
 The act of jailbreaking a device to give it features that the manufacturers did not intend it to have necessarily requires breaking the security of the device.
 Avoid doing these things.
 Get software that is free to use or buy commercial software.

 If your phone allows biometric authentication, enable it and use it.
 Your secondary authentication mechanism must be a long PIN / password (10+ characters minimum, 14+ optimal).
 The PIN might be slightly easier to use on account of the bigger size of the buttons.
-Drawing patterns and 6-digit PINs are easily observed by shoulder surfing and easily broken by technical means.
+Ensure that your secondary authentication (e.g. a PIN) is not easily visible to others who are looking at your phone.
+Drawing patterns are easily observed by shoulder surfing and easily broken by technical means.
 Do not leave the phone where others can physically access it.

 Laptops and other portables